IX - Policy Statements

 IX-E PERSONAL COMPUTER PROGRAM

-Each incoming undergraduate student is strongly encouraged to bring a personal computer to Clarkson or to buy one from the University.
-Under the auspices of the Office of Information Technology (OIT), the computers of students residing on campus are connected to the University's network.
-To minimize the impact of viruses, all PCs that connect to the University network are required to be registered, to be running Windows Update and to be running Symantec Anti-Virus Corporate edition.
-Symantec Anti-Virus Corporate edition is provided free of charge to all students.
-Likewise, registration is required for other network devices such as routers, video games, etc. The registration and anti-virus program is designed to provide a reliable network for academic work.
+Each incoming undergraduate student is strongly encouraged to bring a personal computer to Clarkson.
+To ensure the availability of a reliable network for academic work, all computers that connect to the University network are required to be running anti-virus software.
 Clarkson University treats cases of copyright infringement, to include copying, possessing, sharing or distributing copyrighted works without permission, as theft.
 Copyrighted works include most music, movies and software.
 Violators are subject to loss of network privileges, fines, and referral to the Dean of Students for disciplinary action.
 The Clarkson University Acceptable Use Policy below provides additional details of the terms and requirements of using Clarkson University computing services and facilities.

 - University use of email